jreveillaud/Mosquito-Symbiont-Microdiversity/README.md

 The raw illumina paired-end reads are stored in ENA and accesible with the accession number XXX.

 ## Complete reproductible workflow
-In the script folder, there is multiple folders numbered from 0 to 2 and corresponding to a step of the global analysis.
+In the script folder, there are multiple folders numbered from 0 to 2 and corresponding to a step of the global analysis.
 Each folder includes multiple sub-folders referred to as a letter from A to D and corresponding to a sub-step of the step.

 To do the complete workflow, you need to run the scripts by number and letter order.